brokamal/CuacaApp/README.md

 ## Work in progress.

 To add:
-- Selection scroll for provinces and cities search.
-  - Add cities
 - Logo and theme functionalities based on weather.
   - Add more css theme according to the weather